-"Rest on Red" is an advanced traffic signal timing operation designed to better manage travel speeds and enhance responsiveness for pedestrians, cyclists, and those using mobility devices.
-This technology effectively addresses and interrupts dangerous driving behaviors - excessive speeding on wide, open corridors during late-night and early-morning hours, which can lead to serious accidents and fatalities.
+"Rest on Red" as a design element is an advanced traffic signal timing operation designed to better manage travel speeds and enhance responsiveness for pedestrians, cyclists, and those using mobility devices.
+This technology effectively addresses and interrupts dangerous driving behaviors-excessive speeding on wide, open corridors during late-night and earlymorning hours, which can lead to serious accidents and fatalities.